leolanese/Functional-Programming-buzzwords/README.md

 # Functional Programming buzzwords

-Lets have a look at the few definitions that we will find in Functional Programming:
+Let's have a look at the few definitions that we will find in Functional Programming:

 ## Buzzwords: